-For many companies, PDF files downloads are a key performance indicator that cannot go unchecked.
+For many companies, PDF file downloads are a key performance indicator that cannot go unchecked.
 PDF files are the way to provide clients with important product manuals and specifications.
 PDF’s are also used to offer white papers and other valuable content behind a wall to potential clients to capture key data via forms.

 The PDF download numbers are a sign of brand strength and popularity and are an important part of inbound marketing in today’s digital age.
 Surprisingly, many companies fail to properly track activity around these files an do not capture critical metrics for their business goals.

-In this article, we are going to explore ways to capture such data and, above all, make sense of the numbers so it would help in the decision making process.
+In this article, we are going to explore ways to capture such data and, above all, make sense of the numbers so it would help in the decision-making process.

 PDF Tracking Tools

 First and foremost, we should make sure we have the appropriate tools to track the PDFs.

 The most important tools are freely available from Google:

 Chances are, your webpages have already Google Analytics in the source code.
 Make sure your GA code is up to date, meaning, your code is the latest Universal Analytics code.